s4shaNull/COMP2020-P5-Cache-Nguyen-Dinh-Cuong/README.md

 7. What is the smallest capacity that brings the miss rate of the 2-way set associative cache to less than 5%?
 - Answer: 2^13 B or 8 KB
 8. How large must the direct-mapped cache be before it equals or exceeds the performance of the 1 KB 2-way assoc?
 - Answer: The miss rate of the 1 KB 2-way set associative cache is 11.18%.
-Thus, the direct-mapped cache must have the capacity of 2^11 B or 2 KB (the miss rate = 12.86%) before it equals or exceeds the performance of the 1 KB 2-way set associative cache.
+Thus, the direct-mapped cache must have the capacity of 2^11 B or 2 KB (the miss rate = 12.86%) before it equals or exceeds the performance of the 1 KB 2-way set associative cache

 ### :chart_with_downwards_trend: Graph 2: Bus Writes vs. Cache Size
 <p align="center">